klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.symbol()
 ```
-Return the symbol of the token.
+Returns the symbol of the token.

 **Parameters**